wienkit/prestashop-bolplaza/readme_en.txt

 - No this is currently not possible, you need to login to your Bol.com account.

 2. How can I synchronize my products to Bol.com?
-- You need to upload an MS Excel file to Bol.com via the seller interface, or use another addon for this functionality.
+- You need to edit the Bol.com settings in your product detail page

 3. Can the order be imported automatically?
 - Yes, however, you need to setup a cron task for this.